arangodb/docs/oasis/deployments.md

 1. Select the memory size of your node.
 2. Select the CPU size of your node.
-3. Select the disk size of your node.
+3. Select the initial disk size of your node.
 The available ranges for the disk size depend on the selected memory size.
+4. Select the upper limit for the disk size.
+It defaults to twice the initial disk size.
+You can set it to the same value as the initial disk size to disable automatic disk sizing.

+{% hint 'info' %}
+A deployment's node disk size is automatically increased by 25% when the maximal disk usage of a node exceeds 75% of its capacity, up to the configured limit.
+You will be notified via email when the disk size is increased, as well as when your deployment runs out of disk space but cannot be resized because it reached the upper disk size limit already.
+{% endhint %}

 ![Oasis Deployment OneShard](images/oasis-new-deployment2.png)